lsst-it/ittn-006/index.rst

 To organize work, there are several scheduled meetings covering all the aspects of the IT operations in the South.

 - Daily group standup: Everyday at the beginning of the day, each team member reports in Slack the planned work for the day.
-- Weekly Devops standup: Videoconference meeting happening 3 days per week to discuss infrastructure related work.
+- Weekly Devops standup: Videoconference/In person meeting happening 3 days per week to discuss infrastructure related work.
-- Weekly Network standup: Videoconference meeting happening 3 days per week to discuss network related work.
+- Weekly Network standup: Videoconference/In person meeting happening 3 days per week to discuss network related work.
-- Weekly IT group meeting: In person meeting to discuss all work of the week and upcoming work.
+- Weekly IT group meeting: Videoconference/In person meeting to discuss all work of the week and upcoming work.
-- Monthly tickets clean up meeting: In person meeting to review and close Jira tickets.
+- Monthly tickets clean: Videoconference/In person meeting to review and close Jira tickets.

 IT North
 --------
 -

-The physical locations are discussed in :ref:`physicallocs`

-.. [#] This should not be in confluence but rather a tech note.

 .. include:: physical.rst